swiftlang/swift-package-manager/Documentation/PackageDescription.md

 #### The Minor Version

-Update the minor version if functionality is added in a backward compatible manner.
-For example, adding a new method or type without changing any other API is considered backward-compatible.
+Increase the minor version if functionality is added in a backward compatible manner.
+For example, adding a new method or type without otherwise changing an API is considered backward-compatible.

 #### The Patch Version